 Improving pharma procurement requires more than controlling costs.
 It requires better visibility into spend, stronger coordination across suppliers, and systems that support both research workflows and compliance requirements.

 As organizations scale, procurement often becomes fragmented across disconnected teams, suppliers, and legacy tools, leading to reduced visibility, inconsistent purchasing decisions, and growing operational complexity.
+Many organizations are now reassessing how fragmented supplier ecosystems impact pharma procurement efficiency and coordination across research operations. .
 If you want a deeper breakdown of these challenges, see pharma procurement challenges impacting R&D.

 Leading pharma teams are addressing this by adopting procurement best practices that improve efficiency while supporting the pace and precision of R&D.